TheDataLeek/CSCI3202/hw5/README.md

     for i, T in tqdm(enumerate(Tvals), total=len(Tvals)):
         new_solution = solution.copy()  # copy our current solution
         new_solution.mutate()  # Mutate the copy
-        # TODO: Speed this up by keeping current value
         dv = new_solution.value - solution.value  # Look at delta of values
         # If it's better, or random chance, we accept it
         if dv > 0 or random.random() < math.exp(dv / (k * T)):